 Ojibwe Museum & Cultural Center

-The Museum will be CLOSED to the public on the following dates:
+The Museum will be CLOSED for the holidays starting

 The George W. Brown Jr. Museum would like to congratulate the Tribal Historic Preservation Office on the opening of their new facility (Mikwendaagoziwag) which is the old boys dorm from the boarding school.
 This building features the Lac du Flambeau Historic Preservation office, Lac du Flambeau Language Department, and Cultural Activities.
 Best Wishes!

 The George W. Brown, Jr. Ojibwe Museum & Cultural Center offers one of the most complete collections of Lac Du Flambeau history, seasonal workshops, interactive exhibits, cultural programs and a world record sturgeon.

 You ask me who I am.
 If you wish to know, you must see me in the clouds.
 I am a bird who rises from the earth, and flies far up, into the skies, out of human sight; but though not visible to the eye, my voice is heard from afar, and resounds over the earth!
 Remember that the voice of the Crane echoes afar off, and when he summons his children together, they number like the pebbles on the Great Lake shore!